incubyte/incubyte.github.io/content/blog/everything-is-an-object-in-ruby.md

 "hello".class  # => String
 ```

 As you can see, the .class method returns the class of the object, confirming that numbers and strings are instances of their respective classes.
-This makes sense—after all, an integer 5 is an instance of the Integer class, and "hello" is an instance of the String class.
+This makes sense—after all, an integer `5` is an instance of the Integer class, and `"hello"` is an instance of the `String` class.

 ## Classes Are Objects Too

 But here’s where it gets really interesting: even classes are objects in Ruby.

-In Ruby, a class is an instance of the class Class.
+In Ruby, a class is an instance of the class `Class`.
 This means that classes themselves are objects, and you can treat them like any other object—call methods on them, pass them around as arguments, and even create them dynamically.

 Let’s see this in action: